Last Updated on September 9, 2022 by

 What are the side effects of not wearing a bra?

 Not wearing a bra can result in almost as many problems as having too much caffeine before bed.
 Women are among the few rare species that willingly go without them (whales, spotted hyenas, and other mammals are on that list too).
-We know it sounds crazy, but we’re here to remind you there’s something wrong about it because, believe it or not, breasts belong on the body for reasons like a natural cushion or general health purposes.
+We know it sounds crazy, but we’re here to remind you there’s something wrong with it because, believe it or not, breasts belong on the body for reasons like a natural cushion or general health purposes.

 The final point is that gravity is impartial, and unfortunately, gravity doesn’t take days off from working whether you’re wearing a bra or not, so over time, they will sag regardless of what happens to them.